muziejus/nimbletents.github.io/_i18n/en/mapathon/mapathon.md

 ## After the event

 3. Celebrate with your team.
 You've done good in the world.
-1. Send an email thanking everyone that participated.
+1. Send an email thanking everyone who participated.
 2. Prepare a simple report detailing what worked and what could be done better to help upper administrators refine the local framework.
 4. Follow up with the communications team about post-event narratives.
 5. Make sure to follow up with the relief organizations in the disaster area if you can to make sure your efforts were well received.
 Share the news through your different communication channels.